alexjooho/NumbersAPI-Project/nums_api/documentation.md

 an integer, or you can instead use the keyword <code><strong>random</code></strong>, for which we will try to return a random available fact.

-If a valid keyword is provided requests should return JSON:
+If a valid keyword is provided, requests should return JSON:
 ```
 http://numbersapi.com/api/trivia/11